 A Study to Investigate Airway Inflammation With Dupilumab Subcutaneously in Participants Aged ≥40 to ≤85 Years With Chronic Obstructive Pulmonary Disease.

-Study of Airway Inflammation in COPD with an Investigational Medication
+Investigating Airway Inflammation in Chronic Obstructive Pulmonary Disease (COPD) Patients with Investigational Medication

 Study Overview